davidakennedy/accessible-zen/readme.md

 ### Remember

 You're awesome!
 Also, accessibility is more about people than technology.
-Anyone make the web more accessible.
+Anyone can make the web more accessible.
 [Start learning how at WebAIM](http://webaim.org/).